Skip to content

 Is CUNY Queens College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of CUNY Queens College earn a median of $62,763, roughly in line with national averages for graduates.
+Ten years out, alumni of CUNY Queens College earn a median of $62,763, roughly in line with the national average for college graduates.

 $48,548